The Pioneering Role of Australian Vision Research in Preventing Blindness

 (How has Australian Vision Research contributed to ophthalmology?)

-It’s really supported the ophthalmic research and that has happened in Australia and it’s made a a huge difference to the work across the whole field of ophthalmology.
-From my perspective one of the things that was really important was the early work we did on Indigenous eye health and trying to close the gap for vision.
-But they’ve also done fabulous work on Genetic research, on macular degeneration, on improving cataract surgery, on the treatment of glaucoma, so a wide range of people researching all across the country – and Australia is one of the leading eye research countries in the world.-
+It’s really supported ophthalmic research that has happened in Australia, and it’s made a huge difference to the work across the whole field of ophthalmology.
+From my perspective, one of the things that was really important was the early work we did on Indigenous eye health and trying to close the gap for vision.
+But they’ve also done fabulous work on genetic research, on macular degeneration, on improving cataract surgery, on the treatment of glaucoma—so a wide range of people researching all across the country.
+And Australia is one of the leading eye research countries in the world.

 (What ophthalmology advancement or innovation excites you the most?)